catseye/Tamsin/README.markdown

     | blerf(Other) = return Other.
     = a

 What does this get us?
-I DON'T KNOW.
-Oh, heck.
-Let's parse a tree.
+Functional programming!
+Let's parse a tree, then return the rightmost bottommost leaf.

     | main = tree → T & rightmost(T).
     | tree = "tree" & "(" & tree → L & "," & tree → R & ")" & return tree(L, R)